Dinesh-mit/Heart-Beat-Monitor/README.md

 </p>

-I have uploaded the project file where one can see

-•	the labview file for this project.

-•	the steps to be executed to upload the program onto the Arduino through Labview.
+I have uploaded the project file where one can see the steps to be executed to upload the program onto the Arduino through Labview.
 # Working
 <p align="center">
   <img  src="https://user-images.githubusercontent.com/81762286/113396757-ad42c880-93b9-11eb-9e2a-2e359ad43f45.gif">